-One in five companies don’t have an emergency planning or business continuity plan in place, according to the International Facilities Management Association (IFMA).
+One in five companies don’t have an emergency plan or business continuity plan in place, according to the International Facilities Management Association (IFMA).

 In today’s world, linking your emergency planning process with a true cloud facility and maintenance management solution can simplify execution if an emergency event does happen.
 It can ensure procedures align with your business standards, as well as provide key stakeholders access to essential documents stored within the system.

-It may seem odd to analyze your emergency plan before you ever execute it, but this is an important step that helps you understand what your organization would experience if there were an emergency.
+It may seem odd to analyze your emergency plan before you ever execute it, but this analysis is an important step that helps you understand what your organization would experience if there were an emergency.

 To start, calculate the potential costs associated with downtime caused by an emergency.
 For example, if you're a manufacturer, an understanding of these numbers is imperative to estimate the impact to your organization's bottom line.